department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/dental-care/dental-insurance.md

 <div class="va-introtext">

-Find out if you're eligible to buy dental insurance for Veterans and families through the VA Dental Insurance Program (VADIP).
+The VA Dental Insurance Program (VADIP) offers discounted private dental insurance for Veterans and family members who meet certain requirements.
+Find out if you're eligible and how to enroll in a plan that meets your needs.

 </div>

-## What's the VA dental insurance program?
+## What are the benefits of the VA Dental Insurance Program?

-The VA Dental Insurance Program helps certain Veterans and dependent or surviving family members to buy dental insurance at a reduced cost.
-We offer plans through 2 different insurance carries: Delta Dental of California and MetLife.

-We offer this program to give Veterans and their families access to good oral health care, even if they're not eligible for VA dental care.
+While some Veterans enrolled in VA health care are eligible for free dental care from our providers, many are not.
+VADIP helps these Veterans, as well as eligible family members, to buy dental insurance at a reduced cost.

 <div class="va-feature">

-### Am I eligible for the VA dental insurance program?
+### Am I eligible for the VA Dental Insurance Program?

 You may be eligible for VADIP if either of the below descriptions are true for you.